Christopher Daniels: Second return to Impact Wrestling (2021)

-Return to New Japan Pro-Wrestling (2021–2022)
+Return to NJPW (2021–2022)

 In December 2021, Daniels made his return to New Japan Pro-Wrestling, for the first time in 5 years, on the NJPW Strong special episode Nemesis, unsuccessfully challenging Jay White's "U-S-of-Jay" open challenge.
 In February 2022, Rivals, Daniels defeated Karl Fredericks.

 In June, Daniels was set to team with Fredericks in the Strong Openweight Tag Team Championship tournament, but Fredericks was replaced by Yuya Uemura.
 In the tournament, the team defeated Aaron Solo and Nick Comoroto in the first round and TMDK in the semi-finals.
 In the finals, Daniels and Uemura were defeated by Aussie Open.
 At Fighting Spirit Unleashed Daniels and Uemura lost to TMDK.
 After the match, Daniels attacked Uemura, turing heel and breaking up the team.
 At Autumn Action in September, Uemura defeated Daniels, in a grudge match.

 Other media

 He appeared in the video game TNA Impact! as Christopher Daniels and Curry Man as a downloadable character.

 Covell appeared in two episodes of Distraction as Curry Man, with fellow wrestlers Frankie Kazarian and Samoa Joe.
 He made a Chef Boyardee commercial with Jeff and Matt Hardy and a guest appearance on Numb3rs with mixed martial artist Tito Ortiz.

 He competed on the January 18, 2008, episode of Merv Griffin's Crosswords, coming in at the beginning of the second round as a "Spoiler".
 He made it to the front row once, temporarily winning a trip to Reno, Nevada, but ended the show back as a Spoiler, therefore leaving with only the consolation prize.

 In April 1999, he appeared on the NBC late night talk show Later in the episode with Bret Hart.
 He would be introduced as "Fallen Angel", to help Hart demonstrate wrestling moves, including taking a clothesline from host Rita Sever.

 He appears uncredited in the 1999 documentary film, Beyond the Mat.

 Christopher Daniels was credited as the masked wrestler "Slither" in Exposed!
-Pro Wrestling's Greatest Secrets, which is a 1998 documentary about professional wrestling.
+Pro Wrestling's Greatest Secrets, a 1998 documentary about professional wrestling.
 It was first aired on NBC television on November 1, 1998, and released on VHS on September 22, 1999.
-However, Christopher Daniels denied that he played this role in an October 2022 edition of Hey!
+However, Daniels denied that he played this role in an October 2022 edition of Hey!
 (EW) on YouTube.